The Global ATM Alliance

 Exact participants are surprisingly hard to pin down, every banks’ list differs a bit as you can see from the links above.
 I would put that down to laziness and not keeping their lists/websites up to date (some are still mentioning sold off Westpac operations in the Pacific for example) rather than intention.

 I’d also trust each bank knowing their own international operations best.
 Westpac knows they sold off Samoa and Tonga for example.
-BNP Paribas knows they have ATMs in Burkina Faso, which some of the others might miss, and so on.
+BNP Paribas knows they have ATMs in Kosovo, which some of the others might miss, and so on.

 Unless explicitly excluded, you can assume that all ATMs owned by any of the six banks worldwide are free because that is what the agreement entails.
 It doesn’t hurt to try even if your own bank isn’t aware, if you’re lucky it’s free, if not you’ll only get charged what you’d be charged at all other ATMs anyway.

 There has been some fluctuation over the years as new subsidiaries are aquired and others are sold.
 Barclays for example in recent years sold off operations in Europe as well as Africa, UAE, Egypt and Pakistan.
-Westpac as already mentioned sold off a big chunk of their Pacific Islands operations in 2015, which are still erroneously listed by some of the other banks.
-And Deutsche Bank is also downsizing, selling operations in Portugal and Poland.
+Westpac as already mentioned sold off a big chunk of their Pacific Islands operations in 2015.
+And Deutsche Bank and BNP Paribas are also downsizing, Deutsche selling operations in Portugal and Poland and BNP selling most of their Africa business.

 My methodology for assembling this list: Take each banks’ list, add them all up, check which have been sold off, delete those.
 Barclays does not include their own operations in their list, but plainly states that all of theirs worldwide are included, so I’ve looked them up and added them as well.